SEATTLE — Editor's note: The above video was originally published in October 2018.

 The new minimum wage in 2020 will be as follows:

-- Large employers: $16.39 per hour.
+- Large employers in the city of Seattle: $16.39 per hour.

-Federal minimum wage has remained at $7.25 since 2009, but the House recently voted to increase it to $15 by 2025.
+The federal minimum wage has remained at $7.25 since 2009, but the House recently voted to increase it to $15 by 2025.